alichum77/AdvDateCalculator/README.md

 Shamsi(Sun)   :   X        X       16

 Note : At least one value for each column must be entered and you can try any different combination.

+# How to Contribute
+## Improve accuracy of the algorithm
+## Design a better interface
+## More improvments on Functionalities
+### eg. Show important events,DoBs,inventions,... for the todays date and converted date based on user region.